vippsas/vipps-login-api/vipps-login-faq.md

 Certain versions of Chrome gives the error `No+CSRF+value+available+in+the+session+cookie`.
 Upgrading to the latest version of Chrome should solve this.

+If the `redirect_url` is using a custom URL scheme, such as `myapp://`, a path is required: `myapp://path-to-something`.

 ## Questions?